IF YOU WANT A QUICK 101 GUIDE ON PRODUCING AWESOME CONTENT YOU’VE COME TO THE RIGHT PLACE.

 - Make sure your phone has a strong camera.

 - Make sure your computer can edit video well.
 I use Adobe Premiere on a MacBook Pro.

 - I recommend some type of stabilizer to help your phone create more smooth and stable shots, such as the Beastgrip Pro.

 - Play around with interchangeable lenses for your phone.

 - Get a light for your phone.
-If you have something like the Beastgrip, the light can easily connect to that.
-Or you can get a light that directly clips onto the phone.
+If you have something like the Beastgrip, the light can easily connect to it.
+Or you can get a light that clips directly onto the phone.